On Choosing the Calf or the Lamb

 I believe whether it was in the time of Exodus, during Slavery, or in our own time, it is up to us to choose to find ways to join God’s work of liberation and love in the world.
 And stories like this absolutely help with this.

-What I find really interesting about the story of the Golden Calf is it reveals something about the power of trust and choice in anxious times: and how that community can and should respond.
+What I find really interesting about the story of the Golden Calf is it reveals something about the power of trust and choice in anxious times and how that community can and should respond.

 If one of the main point of Exodus is about God liberating the people out of empire, it is also very much about how those people responded once they are free.

-Commentators and preachers alike have spilled plenty of ink criticizing the Hebrew people for their seeming lack of faith: “How could you grumble and want to go back to Slavery in Egypt!”
-“How ungrateful could they be?”
+Commentators and preachers alike have spilled plenty of ink criticizing the Hebrew people for their seeming lack of faith:

 I have heard too many sermons poking at the Hebrews as though they were spoiled babies, rather than seeking to empathize with a community of marginalize people newly freed and processing their own imperial trauma.